vedantpatel1997/Python-gRPC/README.md

-Here’s the updated README with the correct file name for the client script:
+Here's the updated README with the additional details for running the client locally while the server is on the cloud, and Azure deployment configuration:

 ---